-The Group's major financial instruments include other receivables, loan receivables, cash and cash equivalents, trade payables and accrued liabilities, lease liabilities, loans from related companies, other loans, senior notes, interest payables and convertible bonds.
+The Group's major financial instruments include trade and other receivables, loan receivables, cash and cash equivalents, trade payables, interest payables and accrued liabilities, loans from related companies, loans from a shareholder, other loans, senior notes and interest payables.
 Details of these financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments included market risk (currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.